* Dual Language Bilingual Education/ Educación bilingüe

-Before joining the faculty at the University of Maryland, Melinda Martin-Beltrán earned her PhD in Educational Linguistics from Stanford University.
-Her research, teaching and community engagement are rooted in her own multilingual experiences in a transnational family and her experiences teaching in K-12 bilingual settings in the United States and Latin America.
-As an applied linguist using sociocultural approaches, Dr. Martin-Beltran has studied classroom practices and contexts that build upon the cultural and linguistic diversity of students in order to increase educational equity for minoritized multilingual students.
+Melinda Martin-Beltrán’s research, teaching and community engagement are grounded in her experiences teaching in K-12 bilingual settings in the United States and Latin America and rooted in her own multilingual experiences in a transnational family.
+As an applied linguist using critical sociocultural approaches, Dr. Martin-Beltran has studied classroom practices and contexts that build upon the cultural and linguistic diversity of students in order to increase educational equity for minoritized multilingual students.
 Her research seeks to understand ways that learners (both students and teachers) engage in the co-construction of knowledge and the social processes of learning.
 Dr. Martin-Beltrán investigates language learning and literacy development among emergent multilinguals and preparing (in/pre-service) teachers to successfully teach linguistically and culturally diverse students.

 Dr. Martin-Beltrán has served as PI on two grants from the Spencer Foundation focusing on innovative learning/teaching practices that cultivate multilingualism and teacher learning to promote greater educational equity for multilingual learners.
 She is co-PI on a project funded by the National Science Foundation investigating a model that merges professional learning and parental engagement with a focus on multilingual learners' funds of knowledge and positioning in mathematics classrooms.
 Dr. Martin-Beltrán has also served as a co-PI on an IES grant focusing on cross-age peer tutoring and multilingual learner vocabulary development, which involved teachers in design-based research and development of bilingual curriculum materials.
 She was a senior researcher on an i3 grant and a Promise Neighborhood grant working together with immigrant advocacy community organizations focusing on multilingual family engagement in schools.
 Dr. Martin-Beltrán established Maryland’s first Dual Language Bilingual Education Graduate Certificate program.
 Dr. Martin-Beltrán is Associate Director of the Maryland Initiative for Literacy and Equity